amitsaha/amitsaha.github.io/content/py-ast-straightplugin-nox.md

 And so basically, I moved `BaseClassCheck` from `analyser/main.py` to `analyser/bases.py` which meant the namespace of `BaseClassCheck` was always going to be the same.

+## Summary

+We saw how we can use `straight.plugin` to implement a plug-in architecture in  our programs.
+We also saw how we can use the `ast` module to parse Python source code and analyse them and finally we learned about `nox`.

+The [git repository](https://github.com/amitsaha/py_analyser) has all the code we discussed in this post.